JustSteveKing/sevalla-go/SECURITY.md

 ## Reporting a Vulnerability

-Please report vulnerabilities via GitHub Security Advisories or by emailing steve@juststeveking.uk.
+Please report vulnerabilities via GitHub Security Advisories or by emailing steve@juststeveking.com.
 We'll acknowledge within 72 hours and aim to provide a fix or mitigation as soon as possible.

 ## Safe Handling